currawong-project/caw/examples/examples.md

 ```

 The `sample_hold` class works by maintaining a buffer of the previous `period_ms` millisecond
-samples it has received.
-The output is both the value of the first sample in the buffer (`sh.out`)
+samples.
+It then outputs two values based on this buffer. `out` is simply the first
-or the mean of all the values in the buffer (`sh.mean`).
+value from the buffer, and 'mean' is the average of all the values in the buffer.

 ### Example 03: Presets